NOALVO/javascript-unwind/README.md

 $ npm i javascript-unwind --save
 ```

 >  :warning: **Watch for compatibility!** javascript-unwind is only compatible with ES2016+.
-If you would like to use it in your browser or webpack, you should use it with Babel and [babel-preset-es2016](https://www.npmjs.com/package/babel-preset-es2016) or greater.
+If you would like to use it in your browser, you should use it with Babel and [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015) or greater.

+> **Webpack users**: due to some unidentified reason, if you use webpack with babel, you need a workaround to make it work using ES6 module importing.
+See issue [#5](https://github.com/NOALVO/javascript-unwind/issues/5).

 ## How to use